Covert racism: Language

-Racial Stereotypes
+Racial stereotypes

-Racial or cultural stereotyping refers to generalizing a group based on a simplified set of norms, behaviors or characteristics.
+Racial or cultural stereotyping refers to generalizing a group based on a simplified set of norms, behaviors, or characteristics.
 Although stereotypes can take on positive or negative connotations, they can be intrinsically harmful.
-The three main arguments are that they reduce an individual to a set of oversimplified characteristics, leave no room for change and insist the stereotypes are natural and/or biological.
-Some scholars suggest that stereotyping is a method to reinforce entrenched power structures, by making arbitrary social divisions seem "natural" and inevitable.
-Stereotypes also erase one's individuality, and impose rigid norms, leading to frequent tension between one's identity and their perceived social role.
+The three main arguments are that they reduce an individual to a set of oversimplified characteristics, leave no room for change, and insist the stereotypes are natural and/or biological.
+Some scholars suggest that stereotyping is a method to reinforce entrenched power structures by making arbitrary social divisions seem "natural" and inevitable.
+Stereotypes also erase one's individuality and impose rigid norms, leading to frequent tension between one's identity and their perceived social role.

-Racial stereotypes have been a powerful tool to lock people of color out of valuable socioeconomic resources; oftentimes inflicting self-detrimental behavior.
-A 2010 study found that victims of stereotyping were more likely to be aggressive, lack self-control and over-indulge in carbohydrate-heavy foods.
+Racial stereotypes have been a powerful tool to lock people of color out of valuable socioeconomic resources, oftentimes inflicting self-destructive behavior.
+A 2010 study found that victims of stereotyping were more likely to be aggressive, lack self-control, and overindulge in carbohydrate-heavy foods.
 Furthermore, there is also research showing that individuals who are stereotyped are more likely to behave according to the stereotype, further reinforcing its validity and increasing its pull on targeted groups.